philamp/jellygrail/README.md

 TODO:
 - Fix interested language config
 - Fix versions sync progress if set to unwatched
+- Fix detection of container running or not running in PREPARE.SH
 - Fix initialization of Jellyfin user VS. NFO generation and so on...
 - Update jellyfin version
 - Update rclone